makersacademy/chitter-challenge/README.md

   * The public can freely access a user's peep list at `/username`.
   * A user can post only if they have signed in.
 Otherwise, they are redirected to the sign in page.
 A signup button is available there, too.

+5. Story 05:
+  * When a user signs in, they can:
+    - go to a new peep form via a button
+    - see a flow of all Chitter users' peeps, in reverse chronological order.

+6. Story 06:
+  * When a user signs in, they can:
+    - see a flow of all Chitter users' peeps, in reverse chronological order, and each with a timestamp

 Issues
 -----